NethServer/docs/administrator-manual/en/blacklist.rst

   The configuration page of this module is available only in the new Server Manager.

-Threat shield module blocks connections to and from malicious hosts, preventing attacks, service abuse, malware, and other cybercrime activities using IP blacklists.
+The Threat shield blocks connections to and from malicious hosts, preventing attacks, service abuse, malware, and other cybercrime activities using IP blacklists.
 It also blocks DNS requests for malicious domains using DNS blacklists.
 The package can be installed both on firewalls and on machines without a red interface, like mail servers or PBXs.